 Russia is a multinational, multi-ethnic state with over 100 nationalities and a complex federal structure inherited from the Soviet period.
 Within the Russian Federation are 21 republics (including Chechnya) and many other ethnic enclaves.
 Ethnic Russians, comprising 80% of the population, are a dominant majority.
 The next largest nationality groups are Tatars (3.8%), Ukrainians (3%), and Chuvash (1.2%).
 Furthermore, in most of the republics and autonomous regions of the Russian Federation that are the national homelands of ethnic minorities, the titular nationality constitutes a minority of the population.
 Russians are a majority in many of these enclaves.
 Nevertheless, political confrontations between the executive and legislative branches weakened the central government, allowing many of the republics and regions to demand greater autonomy, and in some cases independence.
 Only the Chechen Republic, however, has tried to assert complete independence.
-Some have seen this as a threat to the cohesion of the Russian state.
-In February 1994, Moscow and Tatarstan signed a treaty delineating the rights of Tatarstan within the Federation.
-Yeltsin signed similar agreements with many other ethnic republics within the Federation as well as many ethnic
+Some have seen this trend as a threat to the cohesion of the Russian state.

-Russian oblasts, delegating powers, especially in economic questions, to them.
 One of President Putin's key policies is to reverse this trend and rebuild the strength of the central government vis-a-vis the regions.

-The Russian Constitution, designed by and for President Yeltsin in 1993, combines elements of the U.S., French, and German systems, but with an even stronger presidency.
-Among its more controversial features are the ease with which the president can dissolve the parliament and call for new elections and the obstacles erected to prevent parliament from dismissing the government in a vote of no confidence.
+The Russian Constitution combines elements of the U.S., French, and German systems, but with an even stronger presidency.
+Among its more distinctive features are the ease with which the president can dissolve the parliament and call for new elections and the obstacles preventing parliament from dismissing the government in a vote of no confidence.
 The Constitution provides a four-year term for the president and no more than two consecutive terms.
 The president, with parliament's approval, appoints a premier who heads the government.
 The president and premier appoint government ministers and other officials.
 The premier and government are accountable to the president rather than the legislature.